 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and trade accounts receivable.
-All of the Company's cash is maintained with state-owned banks within the PRC, and none of these deposits are covered by insurance.
+The Company's cash is maintained with banks within the U.S., the PRC and Hong Kong, and none of these deposits are covered by insurance.
 The Company has not experienced any losses in such accounts.
 A portion of the Company's sales are credit sales which are primarily to customers whose abilities to pay are dependent upon the industry economics prevailing in these areas; however, concentrations of credit risk with respect to trade accounts receivables is limited due to generally short payment terms.
 The Company also performs ongoing credit evaluations of its customers to help further reduce credit risk